--

-AS Level A2 Level

-EXAMINATIONS: EXAMINATION:

-2x 1 hour 30 minute papers on: 2 hour 30 minutes

-Principles of Nutrition: You will study macronutrients and micronutrients and other dietary constituents: protein fat carbohydrate vitamins mineral; and water and other fluids.
-Weighting: (50% of AS; 20% of A Level) Diet, Lifestyle and Health: You will study current research in relation to diet, lifestyle and health: • eating patterns; • energy and energy balance; • diet-related disorders; • alcohol; and • physical activity Weighting: (50% of AS; 20% of A Level) You will answer a compulsory structured question in Section A and three extended writing questions from a choice of four in Section B. Food Security and Sustainability: -You will study consumer behaviour in relation to food purchasing decisions and consider issues and implications of food choice: food security; food poverty; food sustainability; food waste; and changing consumer behaviour Weighting (30% of A Level)
+AS Level A2 Level EXAMINATIONS: 2x 1 hour 30 minute papers on: Principles of Nutrition: You will study macronutrients and micronutrients and other dietary constituents: protein fat carbohydrate vitamins mineral; and water and other fluids.
+Weighting: (50% of AS; 20% of A Level) Diet, Lifestyle and Health: You will study current research in relation to diet, lifestyle and health: • eating patterns; • energy and energy balance; • diet-related disorders; • alcohol; and • physical activity Weighting: (50% of AS; 20% of A Level) EXAMINATION: 2 hour 30 minutes You will answer a compulsory structured question in Section A and three extended writing questions from a choice of four in Section B. Food Security and Sustainability: Food Security; Food security; Food security; Food sustainability; Food waste; and Changing consumer behaviour Weighting (30% of A Level) COURSEWORK: None COURSEWORK: Research Project Internal assessment You will complete a 4000-word research-based project.
+Your teacher will mark the project and CCEA will moderate the results Weighting: (30% of A Level)

-COURSEWORK: COURSEWORK:

-None Research Project

-Internal assessment

-You will complete a 4000-word research-based project.

-Your teacher will mark the project and CCEA will moderate the results

-moderate the results

-Weighting: (30% of A Level)